mazx4960/Website-Blog/README.md

 # Future enhancements

+* Deleting and editing Posts and Comments - only the ones written by you
 * Private messaging function
 * Allows you to view user profile
 * More robust User authentication system